 Sample Training Notes

-UCAN was launched in 2009 and now has over 1250 people involved with the number growing steadily.
+UCAN was launched in 2009 and now has over 1350 administrators in membership with the number growing steadily.
 Over 200 members hold ‘senior manager’ positions in their churches (such as Director of Operations), but many members come from small and medium-sized congregations of all denominations where they act as part-time Office Administrator, Parish Secretary or Minister’s PA.
 UCAN is for everyone employed by a church in any administrative capacity.

 The aims include to enable Administrators to network with each other, to co-ordinate specialist events, to increase professionalism, to provide an advice service and to help people know they are not alone in this vital but often understated ministry.
 Click here to find out more.